10 Best Beaches In Albania You Gotta Check Out

 Moreover, in the surrounding area, there are many tiny coves that you can reach only by boat.
 So, being totally relaxed is just one row boat away.

 The small town of Himarë is well-known for its blue, pristine water among locals and travelers alike.

-Himarë has two beautiful bays, beach resorts, restaurants and small shops on the seafront promenade.
-The real gem, though, is the ancient ghost village on the top of the hill, where you can admire the ruins of the Himarë Castle (which, with a history of 2000 years, shows a past when Himarë was an important center of the Ionian Coast) and several charmingly abandoned stone houses.
+Himarë has two beautiful bays, beach resorts, restaurants and small shops on its seafront promenade.
+The real gem, though, is the ancient ghost village on the top of the hill, where you can admire the ruins of the Himarë Castle.
+With a history of 2000 years, this castle shows a past when Himarë was an important center of the Ionian Coast.
+Additionally, there are also several charmingly abandoned stone houses.

 Local Tip: Visit at sunset when the view is magical, both on the bay and on the surrounding mountains.

 Another beach I really like in Albania is Porto Palermo, a small peninsula topped by a stronghold built by Ali Pasha during the 19th century.
 This beach also served as a Soviet submarine base during the communist era and the whole place is so charming that it is often used as a film set.

 As the rain was approaching on the day I visited, we took shelter in a stronghold and wandered around its dark alleys until we reached the panoramic terrace on the top.

 Local Tip: On the other side of the peninsula, there is also the small church of Saint Nicholas, built by Ali Pasha in 1818 in honor of his wife.
 Check it out!

 Borsh Beach is well-known for its blue sea, with water that’s both limpid and warm.

 A white 3-kilometer-long stretch of beach, Borsh is perfect if you happen to be like me, and you find sunbathing boring.
 Instead, use the long stretch of foreshore, and take a long walk.